stardog-union/stardog-examples/examples/cli/versioning/README.md

 For simplicity the passwords of these users will be their usernames.
 We declare these users to be superusers so we don't need to grant explicit permissions.
-Needless to say this is done only for the purposes of this tutorial and should not be repeated in practice.
+*Needless to say this is done only for the purposes of this tutorial and should not be repeated in practice*.

 Versioning support for a database is disabled by default but can be enabled at any time by setting the configuration option `versioning.enabled` to true.
 We will now create a